anthony-mills/raspberrypi-carputer/README.md

 In the near future the following features are planned:

-* Ability to skip to a band or folder by the first letter of its name to save time when trying to find an artist in a huge collection of music
+* Ability to directly skip to a band or folder in the file browser view by the first letter of its name.
+This will help save time when trying to find an artist when using larger collections of music.

 # Screenshots